 3. “Immigrants increase the budget deficit and government debt."

 Related to the welfare argument is the argument that immigrants consume more in government benefits than they generate in tax revenue.
 The empirics on this are fairly consistent— immigrants in the United States have about a net-zero impact on government budgets (the published version of that working paper is available here).
 A new model published by the National Academies of Sciences in their massive literature survey of the economics of immigration finds that age is the most important factor in estimating whether a new immigrant will be a net fiscal drain or contributor to government coffers, followed by education.
-In their best model (results in Table 8-14), immigrants who are high-school dropouts have a net-positive fiscal impact on government coffers if they arrive before age 25 while the most educated immigrants have a negative effect if they arrive after age 64.
+In their best model (results in Table 8-14), immigrants who are high-school dropouts likely have a net-negative fiscal impact on government coffers if they arrive before age 25 while the most educated immigrants have a negative effect if they arrive after age 64, but the impact is small.
 Their model also finds that Americans with a low level of education impose a larger fiscal burden than immigrants with the same education level.

-It seems odd that poor immigrants don’t create a larger deficit, but there are many factors explaining that.
+It seems odd that poor immigrants don’t much exacerbate the deficit, but there are many factors explaining that.
 The first is that higher immigrant fertility and the long-run productivity of those people born in the United States generates a lot of tax revenue.
 The second is that immigrants grow the economy considerably (this is different from the immigration surplus discussed above) and increase tax revenue.
 The third is that many immigrants come when they are young but not young enough to be in public schools for as long as natives, thus they work and pay taxes before consuming hundreds of thousands of dollars in public schools costs and welfare benefits—meaning they give an immediate fiscal boost.
 There are many other reasons as well.